robert-hh/micropython/docs/mimxrt/machine.PWM.rst

     Keyword arguments:

       - *center*\=value.
 An integer sets the center of the pulse within the pulse period.
-        The range is 0-53535.
+        The range is 0-65535.
 The resulting pulse will last from center - duty_u16/2 to center + duty_u16/2.
-There is not check made whether the pulse will cross the pulse period boundary of 0-53535.

       - *align*\=value.
 Predefine values are PWM.MIDDLE (0), PWM.BEGIN (1) and PWM.END (2).
         These are shortcuts for the pulse center setting, causing the pulse either at the center of the frame, the leading edge at the begin or the trailing edge at the end of a pulse period.
       - *invert*\=True|False channel_mask.
 Setting a bit in the mask inverts the respective channel.
         Bit 0 inverts the first specified channel, bit 2 the second.
 The default is 0.
       - *sync*\=True|False.
 If a channel of a module's submodule 0 is already active, other submodules of the same module can be forced to be synchronous to submodule 0.
 Their pulse period start then at at same clock cycle.
 The default is False.